How do I move personal goods to Canada?

 It is advisable to have your goods packed by OSS if you are looking at sending larger consignments, to ensure the clearance process can be conducted with a minimum of fuss.

-How do I move my car to Canada?
+How do I move my car to Canada from Australia?

 Moving motor vehicles and motor bikes to Canada is possible provided Customs criteria are met.
 This service is usually depot to depot, meaning the motor vehicle will be collected by you from our partners depot in Canada following customs clearance.